Archive for April 2018

 First Light:

 My next object was the Trapezium in Orion.
 The four primary components were crisp and clean even at 33x.
-When increasing the magnification to 93x, it was a beautiful sight indeed.
+When increasing the magnification to 93x, the four primary stars were a beautiful sight indeed.
+The Orion Nebula appeared very bright with excellent contrast, but what about galaxies?

-Never would I take out my 10-inch equatorially mounted reflector, or my 102 mm refractor or 6-inch reflector, both also with EQ mounts for less than an hour.
-This telescope had already proved its value and convenience as being light and compact, and also providing excellent views of brighter deep-sky objects.
+M81 and M82, located in Ursa Major, have always been two of my favorite galaxies.
+Both galaxies fit nicely within the large 1.8º field of view at a 33x magnification.
+A beautiful sight!
+This took me back more than forty years (1977) when I first observed this galaxy pair with a 4.25-inch f/10 Edmund Newtonian.
+So, I’d been outside for almost an hour which was my time allowance for this night.
+Never would I take out my 10-inch equatorially mounted reflector, or my 102 mm refractor or 6-inch reflector, all with EQ mounts for less than an hour.
+This telescope had already proved its value and convenience as being light and compact, also providing excellent views of brighter deep-sky objects.

 img_0555